Biohazan/Groupomania/README.md

 then do the same in `/back`.

-Rename the `Rozczko_Rodolphe_2_bdd_102022` file in `.env` Then put this .env file in `/back` folder
+Rename the `Rozczko_Rodolphe_2_bdd_102022` file in `.env` Then put the .env file in `/back` folder

 ### `npm start`